(646) 355-8777

 Working with survivors of sexual violence has been the most challenging and rewarding aspect of my pelvic rehabilitative work.
-I am fortunate to have been trained as a legal and medical advocate for sexual assault survivors and worked within mental health prior to becoming a physical therapist.
-I hope to give everything I know about being a patient centered trauma aware practitioner.
-Can we talk about how common sexual violence is within our society and within our work?
-I can spout the statistics: 1 in 3 females and 1 in 7 males report unwanted sexual attention; 1 in 6 females and 1 in 33 males experience sexual assault.* But in our rooms, sexual violence is pandemic.
+I am fortunate to have been trained as a legal and medical advocate for sexual assault survivors and worked in mental health before becoming a physical therapist.
+I hope to give everything I know about being a patient-centered trauma-aware practitioner.

 Continue reading